Join MCB - The MCB Introductory Course 2019

 2 ECTs will be awarded for participation in the whole programme (part 1 + site-visits).

 Who and Why?

 The MCB Introductory Course is intended for PhD students at the Department of Biological Sciences, the Sars centre and the Computational Biology Unit who has a research project within the fields of molecular biology and/or computational biology, or who relies on molecular and/or computational biology methods in their research.
 Although the course is primarily for students employed later than 1.
 January 2018, the MCB Introductory Course is open to any PhD-students affiliated with the MCB partner institutions, which are:

 - Computational Biology Unit at The Department of Informatics

 - Sars International Centre for Marine Molecular Biology

 By participating, you gain membership in the MCB research shcool: MCB offers

 In addition, MCB will put you in contact with fellow students at other units/Departments and give you a better overview of what's going on within the research field in Bergen.
-The only mandatory activity is the introductory course, so you can regulate yourself how much time you use on MCB-activities.
+The only mandatory activity is the introductory course.